sy0227/sy0227/README.md

 - 🔭 I was part of SSAFY 5th
 - ⚖️ I'm currently working on WooriBank
-- 🌱 I’m currently learning JAVA, Web FE, Web BE, jsp ...
+- 🌱 I’m currently learning JAVA, Web FE, Web BE, jsp and so on ...
 - 📫 How to reach me: syeonii0227@gmail.com